11ty/11ty-website/src/docs/permalinks.md

 _Decouple a page’s primary URL from its permalink._

-As an example, say you have two content files: `about.en.html` and `about.es.html`.
+_New in 2.0.0-canary.13:_ As an example, say you have two content files: `about.en.html` and `about.es.html`.
 You’ve already set up the [`addGlobalData` feature to remap their respective output](/docs/data-eleventy-supplied/#changing-your-project-default-permalinks) to `_site/about.en.html` and `_site/about.es.html`.

 Use [server-side redirects](https://docs.netlify.com/routing/redirects/redirect-options/#redirect-by-country-or-language) to control which of these files is shown.